vladisrael/pakhomov-gsc/README.md

 # Pakhomov GSC

 **Pakhomov GSC** (Generative Seed Compression) is a lossless compression tool based on deterministic pseudorandom generation.
 It encodes a file as a seed that reproduces the same output via a seeded PRNG.
-This makes decompression extremely lightweight and fast — all you need is the seed and the PRNG logic.
+This makes decompression extremely lightweight and fast — all you need is the seed and the PRNG logic. **PGSZ** is the file extension and always weights 16 bytes!

 ---